A Brave New

 For enterprise IT staff, helping to manage all the issues that arise with the abundant number of ISPs currently providing broadband connectivity for homes is no easy task.
 For those located in rural America, the situation is even worse, where 28% have no broadband access at all.4 Even where access is available, many work-from-home employees simply don’t have a choice in the broadband providers.

 5G fixed wireless access is helping to bridge the broadband chasm by delivering a high-speed alternative to traditional ISP options.
 While fixed wireless is not new, it’s gaining further traction due in large part to 5G and mid-band spectrum that offer notably improved availability along with speeds around 300 Mbps and peak speeds up to 1 Gbps.
 In addition, low-band 5G fixed wireless can deliver speeds around 100 Mbps with nationwide scalability.5

 For the growing workforce who expects to continue working at home for the future, having reliable, high-speed internet connectivity can dramatically improve productivity.
-One way that the challenge of fighting for bandwidth at home is solved is through Home Office Internet from T-Mobile for Business, an innovative solution that delivers a separate, reliable high-speed internet connection for home-based employees while allowing IT to maintain control to business-critical applications and filter out non-business content.
+One way that the challenge of fighting for bandwidth at home is solved through Business Internet from T-Mobile, an innovative solution that delivers reliable high-speed internet to business locations as well as home-based employees while allowing IT to maintain control to business-critical applications and filter out non-business content.

 “Enterprises are not only looking to collaboration solutions as means to help improve productivity, mobility, and flexibility, but also as a way to help save IT staffing time and money.”Tweet this